tauri-apps/tauri/.changes/fix-readir-symlink-scope.md

 "tauri": patch
 ---

-Fix `fs.readDir` reading symlinks that are not allowed by the scope.
+Fix `fs.readDir` recursive option reading symlinked directories that are not allowed by the scope.